NWChemEx/PluginPlay/dox/AppInfoAPI.md

 your app may request estimates of:

 - `time` how long your app would take to run given the specified input
+  - A value of 0 will be returned for you if the result is cached.
 - `memory` how much memory would your app use if it ran

 All values computed by your app must be returned in a ReturnMap instance.
 The